Turn Down for What

-"Turn Down for What" is a song by French DJ and record producer DJ Snake and American rapper Lil Jon released on December 18, 2013.
-The song and its viral music video popularized the use of the phrase.
+"Turn Down for What" is a song by French DJ and record producer DJ Snake and American rapper Lil Jon.
+It was released on 18 December 2013 as DJ Snake's debut single and made its first album appearance on Furious 7: Original Motion Picture Soundtrack.
+The song and its "viral" music video popularized the use of the titular phrase.
 The song was particularly successful in North America, where it has earned eight platinum certifications in the United States.
+In late 2020, seven years after it was released, the video passed 1 billion views on YouTube.